MarcoSantos2/historical-event-analysis/README.md

 # historical-event-analysis
 Historical Event Analysis and Visualization app

+Description: An app that collects data on significant historical events, analyzes their impact, and displays them in an interactive timeline.

 Technology Stack
 1. Front End:
-o	HTML/CSS: For structuring and styling the web page. o	JavaScript: For adding interactivity to the web page. o	D3.js: For creating interactive data visualizations. o	Bootstrap: (Optional) For responsive design and pre-styled components.
+o	HTML/CSS: For structuring and styling the web page. o	JavaScript: For adding interactivity to the web page. o	D3.js: For creating interactive data visualizations. o	Bootstrap: For responsive design and pre-styled components.

 2. Back End:
 o	Python: For writing the core logic of your application.